zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 A meta rule is a search pattern (content and/or path) combined with the string operations to process found string to get the name that to define a component, concern or a dependency to a component.

-Meta rules can be used in logical decompositions (the metaComponents field), dependency finders (the metaRules field), and in cross-cutting concerns (the metaConcerns field)
+Meta rules can be used in logical decompositions (the metaComponents field), dependency finders (the metaRules field), and in concerns (the metaConcerns field)

 The following [SSTL](sstl) operations are supported: